Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: Examples of interest

-We consider the kinetic type Van der Pol (VdP) model described in \cite[Section 4.2 and 4.3]{HutzenthalerJentzen2015AMSbook}, with added super-linearity in measure and non-constant diffusion.
+We consider the Van der Pol (VdP) model described in \cite[Section 4.2 and 4.3]{HutzenthalerJentzen2015AMSbook}, with added super-linearity in measure and non-constant unbounded diffusion.
 We study the following MV-SDE dynamics: set $x=(x_1,x_2)\in\bR^2$, for \eqref{Eq:General MVSDE} define the functions $f,u,b,\sigma$ as